ona-li-toki-e-jan-Epiphany-tawa-mi/Explosive-Utilities/README.md

 Holding right-click whilst looking at a lit tnt will allow you to corral it.
 It will follow your cursor and it's fuse will be frozen so it doesn't blow up in your face.
 This uses actual motion so you can build up momentum and lob around tnt with it.
 You can also do this with tnt minecarts and creepers, but just because you can, does not mean you should.

 Press left-click to create an explosion 1 block in front of you at the cost of 1 tnt.
 It is slightly less powerful than a normal explosion but has extreme knockback on non-player entities.
 Has a cooldown of 80 ticks by default.
+Damage from the explosion will be reduced by 80% for you.

 Combining all three moves, you can create, aim, and launch a piece of tnt like a hand-held tnt cannon.